 We’ve won the honor of “Non Profit of the Month” through the Cherry Creek Radio Cares Program!

 Ashley’s mother was not able to provide adequate and consistent supervision because of her drug abuse.
 Ashley has never known her birth father but he is rumored to be in the mafia.
 Ashley’s early childhood was marred by sexual abuse at the hands of a foster brother, and she suffered from depression.
-When the pressures came down on Ashley, she made a serious suicide attempt, so she was placed at the Talbot Home for Girls.
-Ashley responded well to the consistency offered at Talbot, compared to the chaos and abuse she had endured for years.
+When the pressures came down on Ashley, she made a serious suicide attempt, so she was placed with Youth Homes.
+Ashley responded well to the consistency Youth Homes offered, compared to the chaos and abuse she had endured for years.
 Ashley did well with nurturing, individualized attention, clear directions, explanations of consequences, and positive reinforcement.
 She learned to advocate and express herself in a positive manner, as well as accept feedback and redirection.
 At 15, she is hoping to go to a healthy foster home where she can become a “normal” teenage girl.

-Damien arrived at the Shirley Miller Attention Home under immense personal stress and with difficulties that most adults would find overwhelming.
+Damien arrived at Youth Homes under immense personal stress and with difficulties that most adults would find overwhelming.
 His gregarious, generous and kind-hearted nature was evident from the beginning, but it was shielded by the difficult circumstances in which he was placed.
 Damien had been recently diagnosed with Type-1 diabetes and was still learning how to live with its challenges when his mother was paralyzed in an accident.
 Damien’s mood swings from the disease were compounded by the painful cloud of his mother, and primary care giver, being suddenly swept away; hurt and too far away to visit.
-Damien found a safe and structured place to stay at the A-Home as he and his mother began the healing process, and with time, were reunited under the same roof.
+Damien found a safe and structured place to stay with Youth Homes as he and his mother began the healing process, and with time, were reunited under the same roof.